-Smart Home Point launched in November 2019 with a view to be a central point for tips, tricks and information relating to smart home tech and home automation.
+Smart Home Point launched in November 2019 with a goal to be a central point for tips, tricks and information relating to smart home tech and home automation.

 Smart homes are naturally a massive field, so this website aims to focus on more beginner-friendly smart home devices (such as Amazon Echo devices, Philips Hue smart lights and Ring devices) compared to really complex, professional level tech.

-I’m Tristan Perry, the person behind Smart Home Point.
+I’m Tristan Perry, the person who created Smart Home Point.
 I’m a software developer ‘by trade’, and I have been producing software and websites since I was 10 or 11.

 As you can probably guess, I’m fairly techy and I love gadgets and the idea of smart homes and home automation – hence me creating this website.

 I’m also interested in housing, DIY and eco-friendly initiatives.
-Please feel free to follow me on Twitter.
+Please feel free to follow me on Twitter or on LinkedIn.

 In The Media

-I have been on ABC7 News (Bay Area) discussing possible Wi-Fi jamming:
+I have also been on ABC7 News (Bay Area) discussing possible Wi-Fi jamming: